 With regard to CIT, the most common controversial matters/issues are:

-In addition, the STA is increasingly focusing its attention on tax residence issues.
-In our experience in tax litigation, over the last few years many high net worth individuals have moved to Spain, or simply visited or acquired properties in the country, without being aware of the conditions under which an individual may become a Spanish tax resident and without having previously analysed the tax implications that arise from the condition.
+In addition, the STA are increasingly focusing its attention on tax residence issues and their subsequent implications for direct taxes and existing formal obligations.
+Over the last few years, many high net worth individuals have moved to Spain, or simply visited or acquired properties or assets in the country, without being aware of the conditions under which an individual may become a Spanish tax resident and without having previously analysed the tax implications that arise from the condition.

 Among other consequences derived from being considered a Spanish tax resident, the STA are applying the tax penalties related to Form 720 (those derived from the lack of declaring this arrangement) to those individuals who, being Spanish tax residents (for whatever reason), have not declared all their assets deposited abroad.
 This is despite the arrangement and its consequences/penalties being challenged by the European Commission.
 One of the more burdensome consequences is the consideration of an unjustified increase in equity as entirely allocated to the oldest tax period for which the statute of limitations has not expired.
 In addition, a tax penalty of 150% shall be imposed.
 It must be highlighted that the European Commission started an infraction procedure against Spain in 2015 due to this penalty regime, considering it discriminatory and in conflict with the fundamental freedoms of the EU.

-Regarding VAT, the STA places special emphasis on:
+Regarding VAT, the STA place special emphasis on:

-Some recommended guidelines in order to mitigate potential tax controversies may be:
+Some recommended guidelines in order to mitigate potential tax controversies include the following.

-The STA have consistently shown a high level of commitment in the implementation of the measures proposed in the Base Erosion and Profit Shifting (BEPS) Project.
-Many of these measures have already been implemented.
+The STA have consistently shown a high level of commitment to the implementation of the measures proposed in the OECD's Base Erosion and Profit Shifting (BEPS) Project.
+Most of these measures have already been implemented, including EU Tax disclosure rules (DAC 6) and the Anti-Tax Avoidance Directive (ATAD) anti-hybrid legislation.

 Additionally, further developments are currently being discussed in the Spanish parliament to implement measures contained in Directive 2016/1164 as amended by Directive 2017/952 (ATAD I and ATAD II).